The 2-Minute Rule: Start Any Habit Without Willpower

 - Full habit: Practice guitar for 30 minutes.
 Two-minute version: Pick up the guitar and play one chord.

 The two-minute version must actually be achievable in two minutes.
 If it takes five minutes or requires significant preparation, scale down further.
+For a worked example of scaling one of these all the way up, see how to build a reading habit, which starts at a single page a night.

 Step 3: Do Only the Two-Minute Version for Two Weeks